argodeep/JS-Pipe-function/README.md

 # JS-Pipe-function

 Useful JS function.
 Pass arguments and get results.
-Written in planin JS.
+Written in plain JS.
 On any framework you can use this.

 ## Function Index
 1. _Get time difference from current time_.